GenHOI: Generalized Hand-Object Pose Estimation with Occlusion Awareness: Related Work

 \subsection{Textual Semantics for Hand-Object Interaction}

 Recent studies \cite{liu2025easyhoi, ye2024ghop} indicate that purely visual cues often struggle under severe occlusion and large intra-class variation, where textual semantic can provide effective complementary guidance.
 This has motivated the integration of textual semantics into interaction modeling.
 Zhang \emph{et al.} \cite{zhang2024hoidiffusion} used large language models to produce contextual interaction descriptions and combine them with image generators to synthesize hand-object background images.
 Following this direction, Cha \emph{et al.} \cite{cha2024text2hoi} introduced a text-guided 3D interaction generation pipeline to produce plausible hand-object configurations.
 Huang \emph{et al.} \cite{huang2025hoigpt} further build a generative language-to-3D framework that enables interpretable and expressive interaction synthesis.
 In parallel, textual supervision has been adopted in object pose estimation \cite{liu2024survey, yang2025lancope, yang2025rgb}.
-Corsetti \emph{et al.} \cite{corsetti2024ov6d} leveraged vision-language priors for open-vocabulary segmentation and 6D pose estimation, while Lin \emph{et al.} \cite{lin2024clipose} leveraged pretrained vision-language models to incorporate semantic knowledge from both image and text modalities for enhanced category-level understanding.

-\gh{However, these methods mainly rely on textual cues that describe the global scene or coarse object categories, which provide only high-level context.} In contrast, our approach tackles the more challenging hand-object pose estimation task, which demands fine-grained spatial reasoning under severe occlusion.
-We introduce a hierarchical textual representation that encodes the object, the hand, and their interaction \gh{to provide} structured multi-level cues for detailed understanding. \gh{These hierarchical semantics are integrated with visual and geometric modalities through a multimodal masked modeling strategy, which reconstructs masked signals under random occlusion and improves occlusion awareness and cross-modal reasoning.}
+Corsetti \emph{et al.} \cite{corsetti2024ov6d} leveraged vision-language priors for open-vocabulary segmentation and 6D pose estimation, while Lin \emph{et al.} \cite{lin2024clipose} leveraged pretrained vision-language models to incorporate semantic knowledge from both image and text modalities for enhanced category-level understanding. {However, these methods mainly rely on textual cues that describe the global scene or coarse object categories, which provide only high-level context.} In contrast, our approach tackles the more challenging hand-object pose estimation task, which demands fine-grained spatial reasoning under severe occlusion.
+We introduce a hierarchical textual representation that encodes the object, the hand, and their interaction {to provide} structured multi-level cues for detailed understanding. {These hierarchical semantics are integrated with visual and geometric modalities through a multimodal masked modeling strategy, which reconstructs masked signals under random occlusion and improves occlusion awareness and cross-modal reasoning.}